vladem/btree/readme.md

 ### What is btree?

 In a nutshell, this is a datastructure used to store data on disk.
-Seems that, postgres implements it to store and retrive data associated with a primary key.
+Seems that, postgres implements it to store and retrieve data associated with a primary key.

 ### What is the main idea behind it?